-1. Shanelle Mullin, Director of Marketing at Onboardly
+1. Shanelle Mullin, Conversion Rate Optimization at Shopify

-Currently, she is the Director of Marketing at Onboardly, where she helps the company’s startup clients create revenue-generating marketing strategies.
+Currently, Shanelle is the Customer Aquisition Program Manager at Shopify, where she helps the company increase sales through revenue-generating marketing strategies.

 “The key to setting achievable marketing goals is to spend time evaluating your current position.
 Many startups set lofty, unattainable goals and end up discouraged, which can be detrimental in the early days.
 On the other hand, some startups set easy, insignificant goals and end up missing out on growth potential.

 Take the time to really understand your growth levels to date.
 If you run a popular blog and traffic has increased by 8-10% for the last four months, you know that a 12-15% month-over-month increase in blog traffic is a challenging yet attainable goal.
 Don’t be the startup that shoots for 20% or the startup that considers anything above 8% a win.

 In terms of what types of goals you should be setting, it depends heavily on what stage your startup is in.
 Early on, focus on engagement goals and collecting feedback to validate your product or service.
 Later on, focus on growth metrics.
 There are no universals when it comes to metrics, unfortunately.
 What’s important is that your core goals are tied to major business objectives.

 The single most important thing to remember about marketing goals is to stay focused.
 Choose 1-2 core goals that impact the bottom line and 3-5 supporting goals.
 Anything more than that will distract you from what’s most important (as will changing goals too often).”